top of page

 Chapelle Votive 2

-This chapel lay to the southwest of Chapelle Votive 1, with its sanctuary to the west.
-Only the shell of the building survives to this day.
-The structure includes an irregularly shaped forecourt, outer and inner halls, a pronaos and sanctuary.
+This chapel was located to the southwest of Chapelle Votive 1, with its sanctuary to the west.
+Only the shell of the building remains.
+The structure includes an irregularly shaped forecourt, outer and inner halls, a pronaos and a sanctuary.

 A series of terraces and stairs led to the forecourt.
-In the outer hall was a rectangular pit.
-These features could be
+There was a rectangular pit in the outer hall.
+These features could be of the foundations of some earlier houses or chapels dating from the 18th century.

-Bonnet and Valbelle excavated houses south of this chapel.
+Bonnet and Valbelle excavated houses to the south of this chapel.
 The houses were dated to Tuthmosis I (1524-1518 BC).

-The inner hall had 2 jar emplacements near the north wall.
-No benches appeared in either of the two halls.
+The inner hall had 2 jar placements near the north wall.
+There were no benches in either hall.

 The pronaos was entered by 4 steps set between balustrades.
-At the southern end was a sunken rectangular area.
-The sanctuary was divided asymmetrically into a large and small compartment.
+At the southern end there was a sunken rectangular area.
+The sanctuary was asymmetrically divided into a large and a small section.

 10.jpg